SaiVishnuPreetham/AI-Mini-Project/README.md

-we will use image processing to detect and count the number of faces.
+Project Name:- Counting No. of Faces using OpenCV-Python We will use image processing to detect and count the number of faces.
 We are not supposed to get all the features of the face.
 Instead, the objective is to obtain the bounding box through some methods i.e. coordinates of the face in the image, depending on different areas covered by the number of the coordinates, number faces that will be computed.

 Required libraries:
 OpenCV library in python is a computer vision library, mostly used for image processing, video processing, and analysis, facial recognition and detection, etc.